-- Confirmed the independence of the Management Expert. - Engaged our own Actuarial Expert, after confirming their independence, to review the assumptions and methodology undertaken by Management's Independent Expert.
-We reviewed and challenged their findings through discussions in relation to key assumptions and confirmed possible sensitivities were within an appropriate range. - Reconciled the data provided by Independent third party service providers with the data used by the Management Expert to gain comfort that the data used in the valuation is complete and accurate. - Obtained a sample of policies from the servicers to test for ownership and existence, including agreeing face values and policy start dates. - Tested a sample of additions and matured policies of life settlement portfolios during the year by agreeing to source documentation and bank accounts respectively.
+- Confirmed the independence and credentials of the management actuarial expert. - Engaged our own external actuarial expert to review the assumptions and methodology undertaken by management's actuarial expert.
+We reviewed and challenged their findings through discussions in relation to key assumptions and confirmed possible sensitivities were within an appropriate range. - Reconciled the data provided by independent third party service providers with the data used by the management actuarial expert to gain comfort that the data used in the valuation is complete and accurate and reconciles to the Financial Statements. - Obtained a sample of policies from the servicers to test for ownership and existence, including agreeing face values and policy start dates. - Tested a sample of additions and matured policies of life settlement portfolios during the year by agreeing to source documentation and bank accounts respectively.